Skip to main content

 Force majeure clause under Dutch law

-Under some Common Law jurisdictions, parties to a contract who wish to have force majeure relief, must spell out the terms in the contract.
+Under some common-law jurisdictions, parties to a contract who wish to have force majeure relief must spell out the terms in the contract.
 Under Dutch law the statutory force majeure provisions apply automatically to all contracts.
 Parties can nevertheless include an express provision on force majeure if they wish to override or deviate from the statutory provisions.
 However, liability for non-performance attributable to a party’s own fault or gross negligence can never be excluded.

 Examples of a force majeure clause in a contract under Dutch law